Ozanch/qa-bug-reports/README.md

-# QA Bug Reports by Ozan
+# 📂 QA Portfolio – Manual Testing by Ozan Çınar

-This repository includes bug reports and test case observations prepared while learning manual software testing.
-All tests are performed on publicly available websites for educational purposes.
+This repository showcases my hands-on work as I train in manual software testing.
+It includes structured bug reports and test cases created by testing real websites, web apps, and indie games.
+All testing is done for educational and portfolio purposes.

+---

-## Contents
+## 📁 Contents

-- Bug reports from real-world web apps
+- 📄 Bug reports from real-world web and game projects
-- Test case examples
+- ✅ Test case documentation in Markdown and Excel
+- 🕹️ QA sessions on indie games and prototypes
+- 🔍 Browser- and input-based scenario validations